 This example illustrates how to read a single DICOM slice and write it back with some changed header information as another DICOM slice.
 Header Key/Value pairs can be specified on the command line.
-The keys are defined in the file
+The keys are defined in the file be protected from any data corruption.
+Before attempting to modify the DICOM headers of your files, you must make sure that you have a very good reason for doing so, and that you can ensure that this information change will not result in a lower quality of health care to be delivered to the patient.

+'''

 Insight/Utilities/gdcm/Dicts/dicomV3.dic

+'''